JohnLCaron/devcdm/docs/overview/GribFeatureCollectionsRef.md

 a netCDF or HDF file.

 Types of collections
-1. file collection: each file is a collection, file.ncx  // MCollectionSingleFile
+1. file collection: each file is a collection, file.ncx
+2. directory collection: all files in a directory are a collection, dirName/collectionName-dirName.ncx
-2. file partition: all file collections in a directory are a partition, dirName/collectionName-dirName.ncx // FilePartition
+3. file partition: all file collections in a directory are a partition, dirName/collectionName-dirName.ncx
+4. directory partition: all subdirs in a directory hold a collection
-3. directory collection: all files in a directory are a collection, dirName/collectionName-dirName.ncx // DirectoryMCollection
+5. directory pofp: all subdirs in a directory hold a partition

-4. directory partition: recursively build partitions from directory collections, dirName/collectionName-dirName.ncx point to a topdir. recurse into subdirectories. default is directory collection. override to make a file collection
+6. recursively build partitions from directory collections, dirName/collectionName-dirName.ncx point to a topdir. recurse into subdirectories. default is directory collection. override to make a file collection

-5. subtree collection: all files in a directory subtree are a collection.
+7. subtree collection: all files in a directory subtree are a collection.
-6. subtree partition: build partitions starting from the subtree??
+8. subtree partition: build partitions starting from the subtree??

 readOrCreateCollectionFromIndex
 1. MCollectionSingleFile
-2. ?
+2. DirectoryMCollection
-3. DirectoryMCollection
+3. FilePartition
-4. ?
+4. DirectoryPartition
 5. SubtreeMCollection
 6. ?